kbariotis/kostasbariotis.com/blog/node-env-so-easy-to-miss-your-step/index.md

 I broke our main API last week.
 I merged a PR of mine I had been working for a while.
 It got two approvals from two co-workers, green test suite and it was working perfectly fine locally and on our staging environment, the one that we test things before we send them to production.
 Somehow, the Node.js server failed to boot on production and we had to rollback to the last deployment, resulting into a 2-3 minutes downtime.

-Well there were so much to learn from that adventure, but the one that we are going to focus on this post is, why did the Node.js server failed to boot on production while was working perfectly fine locally and on our pre-production staging environment?
+Why did the Node.js server failed to boot on production while was working perfectly fine locally and on our pre-production staging environment?
 Keep reading.

 ## What happened?